Poppin' Smoke

 The Hale Koa, one of four Armed Forces Recreation Centers (AFRCs), is the most well-known military hotel in Hawaii.
 It is also the only military hotel on Waikiki Beach.
 The Hale Koa’s prime location gives you easy access to Oahu’s iconic beach as well as the many shops and restaurants in the Waikiki area.

-The Hale Koa is a full-scale resort that easily rivals neighboring civilian hotels in terms of location and amenities.
+The Hale Koa is a full-scale military resort that easily rivals neighboring civilian hotels in terms of location and amenities.
 The spectacular pool complex was renovated in 2019 and includes two large pools.
 The main pool, which overlooks the beach, has a water slide, a play pirate ship, fountains, and many other kid-friendly features.
 The adults-only pool is set in a peaceful garden-like atmosphere surrounded by palm trees.

 A pool surrounded by deck chairs at dusk